gdbroman/broman.blog/_posts/2020/2020-02-27-whats-up-with-school.md

 This is far too common.

-To view reading, writing and learning as something boring you have to do.
-As work.

 Would we not prefer a society where the amount of mandatory facts and concepts to be learned were fewer - but the average thirst for knowledge higher?

 Because there is a trade off.
 Sure, you can try to cram in as much material as possible à la John Stuart Mill's childhood.
 But at what cost?